bradduthie/blog/_posts/2018-10-09-using-version-control.md

 science.
 Next, I will present a step by step guide to getting started using version control with [GitHub](http://github.com) and [GitKraken](http://gitkraken.com), and also introduce the command line interface as an (optional) alternative to GitKraken.
-Finally, I wil list some additional resources available for get started with version control.
+Finally, I will list some additional resources available for get started with version control.
 These notes assume no prior familiarity with version control;
 by the end of this post, readers should be able to start incorporating